carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

 Here the text string is: 'abccab' and our dictionary is {'a', 'ab', 'bc', 'bca', 'c', 'caa'}.
-We will keep a string called our 'matched string' which denotes a string which is a prefix of any word in the dictionary.
-Ignore the coloured lines.
+We will keep a string called our 'matched string' which denotes a what we have read from the text string but not truncated yet.
+It is a string which is a prefix of any word in the dictionary.
+Ignore the coloured lines in the image.

 ![Wikipedia image](/assets/A_diagram_of_the_Aho-Corasick_string_search_algorithm_extracted.png)